Freezystem/mjml-bar-chart/README.md

 | `align-legends`   |  `boolean`   |   `"false"`   | Whether it should vertically align legend labels                                                                            |
 | `max-width`       |   `number`   |    `"600"`    | The max width the chart should take. <br/>If it overflows `bar-width` and `separator-width` are dynamically computed to fit |

+### Dynamic resizing when data overflows

+Providing the chart attribute `max-width` is strongly advised as the graph will automatically resize to fit when data require expanding beyond this threshold.

+When the limit is overreached the graph will automatically set the `step-count` to `0` to hide the y-axis to gain space and will dynamically recompute the `bar-width` and `separator-width` to fit the limited width.

 ### Styling through CSS classes

 Bar charts are generated with predefined classes that you can use for styling with custom CSS.